staticvariablejames/InsugarTrading/README.md

 Only datasets for banks up to level 30 are available (although I believe this should be enough for most players).

-Currently, the displayed quantiles are not updated if the bank is levelled up.
+Currently, the displayed quantiles are not updated if the bank is leveled up.
 This issue fixes itself with the next tick, but the mod displays slightly wrong information before it comes.

+Wiping the save and leveling the banks up again makes the histogram appear twice in the tooltip.
+Refreshing the page fixes the issue.

 License
 =======